 - 2 tsp smoked paprika

-- Transfer pork loin to a large Foodsaver bag or a large zip-top bag.
-Remove all air from bag.
+- Transfer the seared pork loin to a large Foodsaver bag or a large zip-top plastic bag.
+Remove all air from bag using a vacuum sealer or the water displacement method.

 - Heat water to temperature based on your preferred doneness for your pork.
 (131 degrees F = rare, 136 degrees F = medium-rare, 144 degrees F = medium, 149 degrees F = medium-well, 158 degrees F = well done).
 I like 144 degrees for pork.